 You can mark off your cards in several ways.
 Initially, when Bingo was first played, people would use a small bean to cover their numbers.
 Obviously, this has several problems, the biggest being a clumsy player could knock the beans off mid-game.

 Today the most popular way to mark off numbers is using a specially designed Bingo dauber.
 This is a type of ink marker with a circular tip.
 You use it by pressing the whole tip over the number.
 It leaves a neat little coloured circle over the called number, and importantly, the number can still be seen underneath – allowing the caller to check a winning card.

 HOW OLD TO PLAY BINGO?

-Legally there is no restriction on the age that you can play Bingo.
-However, under 18s cannot play Bingo for money.
+Legally there is no restriction on the age at which you can play Bingo.
+However, those under 18s cannot play Bingo for money.
 If you want to play for cash, you’ll need to be over 18.
 That includes playing in Bingo Clubs or online at sites like Jackpot Joy.

 GOOD LUCK IN BINGO

 Bingo Clubs will often reserve specific tables for regular players.
 God help you if you sit in Maureen’s ‘lucky’ seat!
-Lucky charms are another stable of the seasoned bingo player.
+Lucky charms are another stable of seasoned bingo players.
 It could be a rabbit’s foot (not too fortunate for the rabbit!) or a lucky Bingo pen/dauber.

 NON TRADITIONAL GAMES